List of Marvel Comics teams and organizations: Mavericks

-The Mavericks are an organization appearing in American comic books published by Marvel Comics.

 The Mavericks are New Mexico's sanctioned superhero team and a part of the Fifty-State Initiative.
 Its known members are Annex, Geiger, and Jocasta.
 She-Thing was revealed to be a Skrull imposter.

 Mayhem Organization

-The Mayhem Organization is an organization appearing in American comic books published by Marvel Comics.

 The Mayhem Organization is an organization that is led by the laser-wielding Mister Mayhem and consisted of the magician Mister Magic, the telepathic Mister Mind, and the super-strong Mister Muscle.
 They targeted a character called Mayhem and were defeated by Team America.

-During the "Dark Reign" storyline, Quasimodo researched the Mayhem Organization for Norman Osborn.
-He postulates that they are still in the mercenary business and would be an endeavor for Osborn.

 Menagerie

-The Menagerie is the name of an organization in American comic books published by Marvel Comics.

-The Menagerie is a team of animal based villains led by White Rabbit.
+The Menagerie is a team of animal-themed villains led by White Rabbit.
 The lineup consisted of her, Hippo, Gypsy Moth (who had recently changed her name to Skein) and newcomer Panda-Mania.
 Despite Spider-Man having his clothes torn apart by Skein, he managed to defeat the quartet before fleeing back to his apartment to change.
-They next appeared trying to rob a bank when Spider-Man, who had gone on a desperate search to return a lost cellphone, gets sidetracked and beats and webs up the crew in a matter of seconds before continuing his search.

-The Menagerie returned once again with new members Swarm, Ox, and Squid joining the roster.
-They attempt to rob a night club that was specifically chosen by Cassandra Lang for Nadia van Dyne, the new Wasp, when she learned that she had never gone clubbing before and that she never had a team up.
-With Viv Vision's help, Lang managed to ensure that the Young Avengers and the Champions would be there as well for Nadia's birthday so that they can have an all-out brawl with the villains.

-During the "Gang War" storyline, the Menagerie are shown to have control over Hunts Point, Bronx on the map.
-After they claimed Big Ben Donovan's territory offscreen, their latest members Armadillo and Man-Bull were fighting Spider-Man and She-Hulk until Mary Jane Watson as Jackpot helped to defeat them.
+In later appearances, Swarm, Ox, Squid, Armadillo, and Man-Bull join Menagerie.

 Midnight Wreckers

-The Midnight Wreckers are an organization appearing in American comic books published by Marvel Comics.

 The Midnight Wreckers are a group of scavengers who allied with Dr. Peter Spaulding and Willie "Gears" Garvin during the robot revolution.
 They consist of Hassle, Bags, and Swift.

 Mutant Liberation Front

-The Mutant Liberation Front is the name of several organizations appearing in American comic books published by Marvel Comics.
+The Mutant Liberation Front is the name of several organizations.